aditya-shrivastavv/tkinter-calculator/README.md

 In this Project I tried building a simple Calculator using python's inbuilt tkinter library.
-I have tried development for the very first time, by doing this project I learned how development really happens.
+I have tried development for the very first time, by doing this project I learned a bit about development.